dolthub/docs/packages/dolt/content/reference/sql/version-control/dolt-sql-procedures.md

 `dolt_push()`, `dolt_fetch()`, and `dolt_pull()` are considered administrative operations currently because they all use a shared credential to talk to remote servers.
 User level access to remotes, and the ability to store user level credentials for them is on our [roadmap](https://github.com/dolthub/dolt/issues/6639).

 The root user, or any other user with super privileges is allowed to call all procedures.

+# Statistics Updates

+Control functions are used to start and stop background thread activity related to statistics updates.
+See [stats documentation](../sql-support/miscellaneous#stats-controller-functions) for more information.

+## `dolt_stats_restart()`

+Stops and restarts a refresh thread for the current database with the current session's interval and threshold variables.

+## `dolt_stats_stop()`

+Cancels active auto-refresh threads for the current database.

+## `dolt_stats_status()`

+Returns the latest update to statistics for the current database.

+## `dolt_stats_drop()`

+Deletes the stats ref on disk and wipes the database stats held in memory for the current database.